 Total Solar Eclipse Path

-NASA has prepared an excellent Interactive Total Solar Eclipse Map displaying the Path of Totality as well as locations that will see partial eclipses.
+NASA prepared an excellent Interactive Total Solar Eclipse Map displaying the Path of Totality as well as locations that will see partial eclipses.
 For a general idea of the eclipse’s path, see the simplified map, below.

 Total Solar Eclipse Safety